CiscoDevNet/merakibeat/docker-compose/README.md

 # Meraki network health status & sales data demo

-This demo will build a dashboard which will show real Meraki network health data and mock point-of-sale(POS) data.
+This demo will build a dashboard which will show the real time Meraki network health data and mocked point-of-sale(POS) data.

 [Docker compose](https://docs.docker.com/compose/) start and configure the following service following